 26. Benne dosa – These crisp, soft and buttery dosas are from the Davangere city in central Karnataka.
 These Davangere dosas are not like the regular dosas as the taste as well as the texture is different.
 They are crisp and yet have a soft, light texture.
 Davangere benne dosa is usually served with a potato filling (called as potato palya) and a spicy coconut chutney.

 27. Paniyaram recipe – These are savory, spiced dumplings made from rice and urad dal batter or Idli Batter, onions, spices and herbs with an occasional addition of fresh coconut.
 This delicacy from South Indian cuisine makes for a good way to utilize leftover idli batter.
 They are crisp from out and soft from within.
-Other delicious variants you may like are:

 28. Mangalore buns recipe – These are sweet fried bread made with mashed bananas, flour, sugar and spiced with a touch of ground cumin.
 These sweet banana buns or poori as they are known is a specialty dish from the Mangalore region in Karnataka.
 They can be had as a sweet breakfast or even as a snack.